tektutor/ansible-sep1418-2020/README.md

 # Installing SSH Server in Ubuntu Ansible Node
     apt update && apt install -y openssh-server

+# Installing SSH Server in CentOS Ansible Node
+    yum install -y epel-release
+    yum install -y openssh-server

+## You may chek the SSH Server status in CentOS as shown below
+    systemctl status sshd
+You are expected to see to Active(green) if SSH Service is running normally.

-## You may check the SSH Server status as shown below
+## You may check the SSH Server status in Ubuntu as shown below
     service ssh status
+You are expected to see to Active(green) if SSH Service is running normally.

 ## You may start the SSH Server in case not running already
     service ssh start